notadeejay/rbc-training/data/Week 1 Day 2/02__HTML Review__Reading.md

 #### Tags for Text

 We can also use HTML to add **context** to our content.
-Our web browsers (chrome, safari, etc.) will give default styles to our HTML elements.
+Our web browsers (Chrome, Safari, Firefox, etc.) will give default styles to our HTML elements.
 If we want to add a title to our page, we could use an `h1` tag.

 ```html
   <h1>I'm an h1</h1>
 ```

-When this tag is rendered in the browser, it's content would appear as large and bold text.
+When this tag is rendered in the browser, its content would appear as large and bold text.

 ```html
   <h1>I'm an h1</h1>